1A-OneAngstrom/SAMSON-Developer-Tutorials/AtomPusher/README.md

 # Atom pusher

-This SAMSON Element demonstrates how to create a simple Editor that pushes atoms.
+This SAMSON Extension demonstrates how to create a simple [editor](https://documentation.samson-connect.net/developers/latest/editors/) that pushes atoms.

-Please, refer to the [Programming new editors: Atom pusher](https://documentation.samson-connect.net/developers/latest/page_tutorial_atom_pusher.html) tutorial.
+Please, refer to the [Programming new editors: Atom pusher](https://documentation.samson-connect.net/developers/latest/tutorials/atom-pusher/) tutorial.